-Traumatic brain injury refers to any change in brain function or pathology that was caused by an external force.
+Traumatic brain injury refers to any change in brain function or pathology caused by an external force.
 This is a very clinical description of something that can dramatically alter the course of your or your family’s lives.
-If you or someone you love has suffered traumatic brain injury due to an accident, there are people who can help.
+If you or someone you love has suffered a traumatic brain injury from an accident, we can help.

 If the accident that caused your injury was due to another party’s negligence, you may be able to obtain compensation by filing a personal injury claim.
-The Oklahoma City personal injury attorneys at Abel Law Firm have experience helping people just like you get their lives back after a traumatic brain injury, and we can put that experience to work for you.
+The Oklahoma City personal injury attorneys at Abel Law Firm have experience helping people like you recover after a traumatic brain injury.
+We can put that experience to work for you.
 Call us today at (405) 239-7046 for a free, confidential consultation, and let us show you how we can get results for your personal injury claim.

 Why Should I Hire Abel Law Firm for My Traumatic Brain Injury Claim?

 As well as giving back to the community, we are good at what we do.
-The founder of our firm, Ed Abel, is a frequent lecturer at the Oklahoma Bar Association and the Oklahoma Association for Justice, and has been practicing law for over 50 years.
+The founder of our firm, Ed Abel, is a frequent lecturer at the Oklahoma Bar Association and the Oklahoma Association for Justice.
+He has been practicing law for over 50 years.
 He is the recipient of multiple awards and honorary degrees.
-Under his leadership, our firm has been able to secure hundreds of millions of dollars in settlements and monetary damages for our clients.
+Under his leadership, our firm has secured hundreds of millions of dollars in settlements and damages for our clients.

-Abel Law Firm is a family firm, and we believe in helping other families reclaim their lives after an accident or injury.
+Abel Law Firm is a family firm.
+We believe in helping other families reclaim their lives after an accident or injury.

 Do I Need an Attorney for My Traumatic Brain Injury Claim?

-We won’t mince words: hiring a lawyer can be expensive, and you may be wondering if it’s truly worth it to hire an attorney to assist in filing your claim.
-While you’re certainly able to go through the process yourself, when you use Abel Law Firm for your personal injury representation, you benefit from our decades of combined experience and knowledge.
+We won’t mince words: hiring a lawyer can be expensive.
+You may wonder if hiring an attorney to assist in filing your claim is truly worth it.
+While you can go through the process yourself, when you use Abel Law Firm for your personal injury representation, you benefit from our decades of combined experience and knowledge.
 We will do the hard work for you and allow you to focus on the healing process after your injury.
 We will investigate your accident, negotiate with insurance companies, and help you avoid the legal pitfalls and novice mistakes that could delay your claim and make it more difficult for you to get compensation.

-When you work with Abel Law Firm, you’re not just getting our legal experience, you’re working with a family, and we understand full well how a traumatic brain injury can affect Oklahoma families.
+When you work with Abel Law Firm, you’re not just getting our legal experience.
+You’re working with a family.
+We understand how a traumatic brain injury can affect Oklahoma families.
 Letting us handle your claim allows you to get back to the important things, like spending time with loved ones and rebuilding your life.

 How Will I Pay for a Traumatic Brain Injury Attorney in Oklahoma?

 Don’t let worry over the cost of an attorney keep you from hiring Abel Law Firm.
-If we don’t win compensation for you, you won’t owe us anything.
+You won’t owe us anything if we don’t win compensation for you.

 What Is Traumatic Brain Injury (TBI)?

 According to the CDC, a traumatic brain injury (TBI) is any injury that affects how your brain works.
-This designation applies to a number of different injuries and disabilities.
+This designation applies to several different injuries and disabilities.
 TBI is a major cause of death in the United States.

 There are two main types of TBI.
-Penetrating TBI refers to an object penetrating the outer surface of the skull and causing damage to the brain.
+Penetrating TBI refers to an object penetrating the skull’s outer surface and causing brain damage.
 Closed Skull TBI refers to any brain injury where the skull remains intact.

 Traumatic brain injuries can be further divided into primary and secondary injuries.
-Primary TBIs refer to an injury sustained at the time of impact, such as a skull fracture or hematoma (brain bleed).
-Secondary injuries refer to injuries that manifest hours or days after the initial impact, such as a concussion.
+Primary TBIs include injuries sustained during impact, such as a skull fracture or hematoma (brain bleed).
+Secondary injuries manifest hours or days after the initial impact, such as a concussion.

 Following is a list of some common types of TBI and surrounding circumstances:

-- Contusion: A type of TBI characterized by the bruising, swelling, or bleeding of the brain.
-Contusions can happen with or without violent impact, and can sometimes require surgery to correct.
+- Contusion: A type of TBI characterized by the brain’s bruising, swelling, or bleeding.
+Contusions can happen with or without violent impact and can sometimes require surgery to correct.

-- Coup-contrecoup: Refers to a TBI that is essentially a double concussion, where an impact to the head causes the brain to strike the interior of the skull with such force that it bounces back and strikes the other side.
+- Coup-contrecoup: Refers to a TBI that is essentially a double concussion, where an impact to the head causes the brain to strike the skull’s interior with such force that it bounces back and strikes the other side.

 - Skull Fracture: An injury often seen together with a TBI.
-Skull fracture occurs after a violent impact to the head with enough force to actually break the bones of the skull.
+A skull fracture occurs after a violent impact on the head with enough force to break the bones of the skull.

 TBIs have many causes.
 Data from the CDC shows that falling is the most common cause, leading to nearly half of hospitalizations for the injury.
 TBIs can range in severity from a mild concussion caused by a fall that will heal on its own to a penetrating TBI, such as a gunshot wound, that causes severe brain damage.